 GeneCards Summary for LILRB4 Gene

-LILRB4 (Leukocyte Immunoglobulin-Like Receptor, Subfamily B (With TM And ITIM Domains), Member 4) is a Protein Coding gene.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+LILRB4 (Leukocyte Immunoglobulin Like Receptor B4) is a Protein Coding gene.
+Among its related pathways are Immune System and Osteoclast differentiation.
 GO annotations related to this gene include receptor activity and antigen binding.
 An important paralog of this gene is KIR2DL4.

 UniProtKB/Swiss-Prot for LILRB4 Gene